viviankaun/Leveraging-the-Factory-Pattern-and-Data-Lake-Integration-by-SPARK-on-Databricks/README.md

 ### File List

 ### apple_analysis.ipynb:
--Implements an ETL pipeline to analyze customer behavior, focusing on those who bought AirPods shortly after purchasing an iPhone.
+- Implements an ETL pipeline to analyze customer behavior, focusing on those who bought AirPods shortly after purchasing an iPhone.

 ### loader_factory.ipynb:
 - Defines an abstract class DataSink and its implementation LoadToDBFS for loading data into storage systems like DBFS.